polgreen/SPLV-sat-smt-intro/README.md

 * intro to propositional SAT
 * how to use SAT solvers
-* some examples of using SAT solvers (especially with CBMC)
+* some examples of using SAT solvers (inc. via CBMC)
 * intro to SMT
 * how to use SMT solvers
 * application of SMT solving: Amazon Zelkova